The Perils of Passive Learning: Why Retail Needs Active Training and Impactful Coaching

 Overcoming Resistance

-Many managers resist going beyond passive learning even though it's proven effective to do so.
+Many managers resist going beyond passive learning even though it's proven effective.
 Why?
 Assumptions like:

 The Compliance Illusion